PRESS STATEMENT: Consensus on Tribunal for Frisia

 The objective of the ICTF is to try those Frisian individuals who committed these serious crimes in the past.
 Therefore, it is limited to those who died without ever being tried by an independent and recognized court, and died before the establishment of the International Criminal Court (ICC) in The Hague in 2002.
 By bringing former deceased perpetrators to trial, the ICTF aims to render justice to Frisian history in general, and to strengthen and promote the rule of law internationally.

 Trial of individuals already deceased is what the ICTF distinguishes from other criminal courts and tribunals.
 For this reason the tribunal will merely consider the question whether or not it can be proven the individual concerned indeed committed war crimes or crimes against humanity.
 It will not additionally and symbolically impose a penalty post mortem.
-Therefore, the ICTF will not repeat the morbid cadaver synod; the posthumous conviction of Pope Formosus in the ninth century.
+Therefore, the ICTF will not repeat the morbid cadaver synod; the posthumous conviction and punishment of Pope Formosus in the ninth century.
+The corpse of the Pope underwent a corporal punishment.

 The ICTF can also rule concerning the future of any statue of the person tried.
 If found guilty, the tribunal can rule that statues are taken away, or that they are taken from its pedestal or socle and placed on street level.
 This way, these historic persons are symbolically leveled with ‘ordinary’ people.
 No longer to be admired from down below, but not to be forgotten either.
 Look them straight in the eye and tell’em!
-Of course, the ICTF can also rule (additionally) a sign is placed next to the statues, stating the atrocities the person committed during his or her lifetime.
+Of course, the ICTF can also rule (additionally) a sign is placed next to the statues, stating the atrocities the person committed during his or her lifetime, and the date of conviction by the ICTF.

-The jurisdiction, not only limited until the year 2002 when the ICC in The Hague was established, is also restricted to those individuals born in an area that was Frisia at the time of birth of the suspect.
+The jurisdiction, not only limited until the year 2002 when the ICC in The Hague was established, is also restricted to those individuals born in an area that was part of Frisia at the time of birth of the suspect.
 Where in the world crimes have been committed, is irrelevant.